superzadeh/MarkdownServer/readme.md

 - [X] Expose the table of content of an external file through a JSON API
 - [ ] Add a search feature
 - [ ] Add FTP support
-- [ ] Add an administration UI to setup NTLM & FTP parameters
+- [ ] Add an administration UI to setup NTLM & FTP parameters, as well as select the default theme
 - [ ] Provide a more secure way to store credentials
 - [ ] Allow users to upload files to be served
 - [ ] Tune performances